-Employees who join an enterprise after 31 January 2018 shall not be entitled to this rise of their actual salaries/wages.
+Employees who join an enterprise after 31 January 2021 shall not be entitled to this rise of their actual salaries/wages.

-- 3. Lump-sum overtime remuneration shall be increased by the same percentage rate as that by which the monthly wages/salary under Items 1 to 2 above are raised. - 4.
-Apprentice remuneration rates shall be adjusted by 3.1% (three point one percent).
-The separation allowance and supplements shall be adjusted by 1.6% (one point six percent).
+- 3. Lump-sum overtime remuneration is increased by the same percentage rate as that by which the monthly wages/salary under Item 2 above are raised. - 4.
+Apprentice income rates are adjusted by 1.6% (one point six percent).

+The separation allowance and supplements are adjusted by 1.45% (one point forty-five percent).

-Moreover, in the Collective Bargaining Agreement of 24 January 2018 travel cost reimbursement and reimbursement of expenses as per Items 5 and 23 of Section 21 shall be raised by 2.55% (two point fifty-five percent) as of 1 February 2018.
+Moreover, the Collective Bargaining Agreement of 21 January 2021 raises the travel cost reimbursement and reimbursement of expenses pursuant to Items 5 and 23 of Section 21 by 1.45% (one point forty-five percent) as of 1 February 2021.